Русский

 6. Tonometry.
 Measurement of intraocular pressure, which usually increases when the vitreous body is destroyed.

-Symptoms of vitreous destruction and prognosis for the disease The diagnosis of “destruction of the vitreous body” is confirmed after a thorough examination.
+The diagnosis of “destruction of the vitreous body” is confirmed after a thorough examination.
 One of the diagnostic methods is ophthalmoscopy

 • 10 interesting facts about eyes and vision